Marquette vs. Creighton Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Marquette Performance Insights

 - The Golden Eagles are outscoring opponents by 12.2 points per game with a +158 scoring differential overall.
-They put up 78.5 points per game (102nd in college basketball) and allow 66.3 per contest (72nd in college basketball).
+They put up 78.5 points per game (102nd in college basketball) and give up 66.3 per outing (72nd in college basketball).

-- Marquette loses the rebound battle by 1.8 boards on average.
-It collects 33.5 rebounds per game, which ranks 303rd in college basketball, while its opponents grab 35.3 per contest.

-- The Golden Eagles rank 69th in college basketball by averaging 100.7 points per 100 possessions on offense, and defensively are 75th in college basketball, allowing 85.1 points per 100 possessions.
+- The Golden Eagles average 100.7 points per 100 possessions on offense (69th in college basketball), and give up 85.1 points per 100 possessions (75th in college basketball).

 - Marquette has committed 4.3 fewer turnovers per game than its opponents, averaging 10.3 (62nd in college basketball play) while forcing 14.6 (40th in college basketball).